jesusfer/sharepoint-scripts/README.md

 # sharepoint-scripts
-A collection of SharePoint scripts, mostly in PowerShell
+A collection of SharePoint PowerShell scripts